BaronKhan/VoiceRecognitionRPG/system-design.md

 - Get candidate contexts (items)
 - Find best context (no need to remove)

-ActionItemMap
+ContextActionMap
 ---------------

-This is an abstract class that the user overloads to specify the mapping of their
+- This is an abstract class that the user overloads to specify the mapping of contexts to actions.
+- public Map<Integer, Map<String, Action>> mMap = new HashMap<>();
+- But how to know whether an item or enemy matches a context?
+- Contains the current target (also a Context), the actions specify what to do for each target.

+### Finding the best context

+- Go through candidate context words
+- If word matches object in inventory or environment, select it
+- Each "Context" instance should have a string representing the context that it is
+- Map context string to hash table (indexed by that type of string).
+- Need to have sources (list objects) from where to get the context, pass as parameter

 POS tagger
 ----------------